Stocks fall broadly on Wall Street as inflation worries grow - KESQ

 Inflation, though cooling in some areas of the economy, remains stubbornly hot overall.
 A survey from the University of Michigan on Friday showed that consumers raised their expectations for future inflation.
 It also showed that overall consumer confidence remains surprisingly strong despite high prices on a wide range of goods.

-Investors also focused on the latest earnings reports for more clues about how companies are dealing with inflation.
+Wall Street is also reviewing the latest earnings reports for more clues about how companies are dealing with inflation.

-More than 90% of the stocks in the S&P 500 closed in the red.
-Technology stocks were biggest weights on the index.
-Chipmaker Nvidia fell 6.1%.
+Technology stocks were biggest weights on the market.
+Chipmaker Nvidia fell 5.2%.

 A government report showed that the pace of sales at U.S. retailers was unchanged in September from August as rising prices for rent and food chipped away at money available for other things.
 The report was worse than economists anticipated.